benwtrent/drain-rs/README.md

 # drain-rs

-Drain provides a machinism for online log categorization.
+Drain provides a mechanism for online log categorization.

 This version provides: